China Data Security Law (DSL)

 What is China Data Security Law (DSL)?

-China Data Security Law (DSL) is a compliance framework from China with 4 domains and 18 controls.
-The Data Security Law of the People's Republic of China (effective September 2021) establishes a comprehensive framework for data security governance.
-It introduces a data classification and grading system, cross-border data transfer restrictions, government data security obligations, and a national data security review mechanism.
-Applies to data processing activities within China and extra-territorially where national security is affected.
+China Data Security Law (DSL) is a compliance framework from China with 5 domains and 21 controls.
+The Data Security Law of the People's Republic of China (effective September 1, 2021) establishes a comprehensive framework for data security governance.
+It introduces a data classification and grading system, cross‑border data transfer restrictions, security assessment mechanisms, government data security obligations, and a national security assessment system for data handling.
 It is used by organisations to establish and maintain compliance with industry standards and regulatory requirements.

 How many controls does China Data Security Law (DSL) have?

-China Data Security Law (DSL) has 18 controls organised across 4 domains.
-The largest domains are Chapter IV — Data Security Obligations (5 controls), Chapter V-VII — Government Data and Legal Liability (5 controls), Chapter II — Data Security and Development (4 controls).
+China Data Security Law (DSL) has 21 controls organised across 5 domains.
+The largest domains are China DSL: Data Security Protection Obligations (Chapter IV) (7 controls), China DSL: Data Security System (Chapter III) (5 controls), China DSL: Government Data and Legal Liability (Chapters V-VII) (4 controls).
 Each control defines specific requirements that organisations must implement to achieve compliance.

 What frameworks does China Data Security Law (DSL) map to?

-China Data Security Law (DSL) maps to 546 other compliance frameworks.
-The top mapping partners are Chile Personal Data Protection Law (Law No. 21.719) (44% coverage), ASEAN Data Management Framework (44% coverage), US Gramm-Leach-Bliley Act (GLBA) — Higher Education Safeguards Rule (39% coverage).
+China Data Security Law (DSL) maps to 4 other compliance frameworks.
+The top mapping partners are NIST Cybersecurity Framework 2.0 (33% coverage), China Personal Information Protection Law (PIPL) (14% coverage), GDPR (5% coverage).
 Use our comparison tool to explore control-level mappings between frameworks.

 How do I get started with China Data Security Law (DSL) compliance?